 How can public and private sector organisations use their purchasing power to create positive social impact?

-This literature review is focused on how public and private sector organisations can do just that.
+Our social procurement work is focused on how public and private sector organisations can do just that.

 Maria Mupanemunda was appointed the 2019 Victorian Parliamentary Library Fellow.
 The fellowship provides an opportunity to contribute to the development of public policy through research.
 It also gives Victorian MPs access to the latest research and ideas on current issues.
 Papers are also available to the public.